 On June 7, 2018, a settlement was reached between Kamehameha Schools and seven plaintiffs, and includes a dismissal of civil claims brought by the plaintiffs in 2013.
-A \$5.0 million liability was included in settlement accruals in current liabilities.
+A \$5.0 million liability was included in settlement accruals in current liabilities as of June 30, 2018.
 Amounts were paid in July 2018.